dgaydukov/cert-aws/files/sa.md

 * copy transformed data from s3 to RedShift

 ###### ElasticSearch & CloudSearch
-ES - open source search service.
-CS - search service like ElasticSearch, but aws proprietary development.
+ES - open source search service, it's usually a part of ELK stack CS - search service like ElasticSearch, but aws proprietary development.
 You should store your data in s3 and then use CS to search this textual data.